 Health Care Spending Account (HCSA) Limited Purpose Health Care Spending Account (LPSA) Dependent Day Care Spending Account (DCSA) Transportation Reimbursement Incentive Program (TRIP) Why enroll?
-To reduce your taxes by paying for eligible expenses with before-tax dollars What is reimbursed Health care expenses for you and your family that are not paid by any medical, dental, or vision plan.
+To reduce your taxes by pay ving for eligible expenses with befo ore tax dollars What is reimbursed Health care expenses for you and your family that are not paid by any medical, dental, or vision plan.
 Vision, dental, and preventive care medical expenses for you and your family that are not paid by any medical, dental, or vision plan or your HSA.
 Dependent day care expenses for your qualified dependents so that you (and your spouse, if you are married) can work or look for work.
 Eligible transit and parking expenses.
 Note: Your contributions are used to purchase transit/parking passes online.
-There is no claimfiling process.
-Contribution limits From \$120 to \$15,000 per year per family; money is deducted in equal amounts each pay period.
+There is no claim- filing process.
+Contribution limits From \$120 to \$2,500 per year per family; money is deducted in equal amounts each pay period.
+From \$120 to \$2,500 per year per family; money is deducted in equal amounts each pay period.
 From \$120 to \$5,000 per year per family; money is deducted in equal amounts each pay period.
-From \$120 to \$5,000 per year per family; money is deducted in equal amounts each pay period.
-Transit: Up to \$125 per month before-tax and up to \$770 in after-tax dollars.
-Parking: Up to \$240 per month before-tax and up to \$770 in after-tax dollars.
+Transit: Up to \$245 per month before tax and up to \$1,000 in after-tax dollars.
+Parking: Up to \$245 per month before tax and up to \$1,000 in after-tax dollars.
 Forfeiture provisions You will forfeit any money you contribute but do not use each calendar year.
 You will forfeit any money you contribute but do not use each calendar year.
 You will forfeit any money you contribute but do not use each calendar year.
 If your account remains inactive for 12 consecutive months, you will forfeit any remaining contributions.
-Changing your election You can change your election as the result of a qualified status change; you cannot enroll in December for the current year.
+Changing your election your You can change your election as the result of a qualified status change; you cannot enroll in December for the current year.
 You can change your election as the result of a qualified status change; you cannot enroll in December for the current year.
-You can change your election as the result of a qualified status change; you cannot enroll in December for the current year.
 You can change your online purchase at any time; the change will be effective as soon as administratively possible.
-Filing a claim You must file claims for 2012 expenses so they are postmarked no later than June 30, 2013.
-You must file claims for 2012 expenses so they are postmarked no later than June 30, 2013.
-You must file claims for 2012 expenses so they are postmarked no later than June 30, 2013.
+2013 expenses so they expenses so they You must file claims for 2013 expenses so they are postmarked no later than June 30, 2014.
+You must file claims for 2013 expenses so they are postmarked no later than June 30, 2014.
 Not applicable Note: With the exception of the Parking Cash Reimbursement Option (CRO).
 CRO claims must be filed within 12 months from the date of service.

-1. TRIP is not part of annual enrollment.
+\ TRIP is not part of annual enrollment.
 You can enroll in TRIP at any time.